BenWiederhake/intermediate-ca-bundle/README.md

 This has been [done in the past](https://www.ssltools.com/report/f3dbb1c6-1c02-40eb-9069-3796f002e7cd), and is being [done in the present](https://www.ssllabs.com/ssltest/analyze.html?d=eatcs.org) by many servers.
 Too many to list them here.

 But of course we don't want to show an error to the user.
-So [some browsers](https://security.stackexchange.com/a/211750) keep a store of intermediate CA certificates, which kinda mostly works if this intermediate store is well-maintained (which requires a constant search for missed intermediates; note that ), and users regularly apply updates (because intermediate CA certificates very much expire), and you don't visit any websites whose certification path is too new (and use intermediate CA certificates you haven't seen yet).
+So [some browsers](https://security.stackexchange.com/a/211750) keep a store of intermediate CA certificates, which kinda mostly works if this intermediate store is well-maintained (which requires a constant search for missed intermediates; note that I trust that Mozilla keeps up this particular project), and users regularly apply updates (because intermediate CA certificates very much expire) or have auto-updates (Firefox seems to auto-fetch the intermediate-ca store on startup), and you don't visit any websites whose certification path is too new (and use intermediate CA certificates you haven't seen yet).

 So now we have this awful situation, where everything kinda mostly works apparently, but is completely unusable to automated tools.
 It is unreasonable to demand that thousands of sysadmins out there go and change their webserver's setup, so a different solution is necessary.